-Top 10 trends shaping U.S. Boating in 2022 and beyond
+Top 10 Trends Shaping US Boating in 2022 and Beyond

 The Covid-19 pandemic has disrupted many businesses and countless lives around the world.
 Despite this, the outcomes differed across regions and industries.
-The boating industry is one of the few industries that has substantially benefitted in these turbulent times, registering an unexpected boom and rapid growth across all markets and segments, especially in the US.
+The boating industry is one of the few industries that has substantially benefited in these turbulent times, registering an unexpected boom and rapid growth across all markets and segments, especially in the US.
 Currently, the whole industry is going through a significant mindset shift and technological transformation that will not only shape the industry in 2022 but also in the years to come.

 The recreational boating market reaches a new high